 Sweetwater Brewing Co. began distributing its beer in Chicago recently, but one label might not be easy to find.

-Binny's Beverage Depot in Lincoln Park decided not to stock Sweetwater's Happy Ending imperial stout after employees said they found the label to be sexist and borderline racist, according to a the Chicago Tribune.
+Binny's Beverage Depot in Lincoln Park decided not to stock Sweetwater's Happy Ending imperial stout after employees said they found the label to be sexist and borderline racist, according to the Chicago Tribune.

 The artwork on Happy Ending's bottles includes the silhouette of a geisha and a box of tissues.